Israel approves prisoner deal to clear way for peace talks

-JERUSALEM Israel's cabinet on Sunday approved the release of 104 Arab prisoners to help restart U.S.-brokered peace talks with the Palestinians after nearly three years of diplomatic stagnation.
+JERUSALEM Israel's cabinet on Sunday approved the release of 104 Arab prisoners to help restart peace talks with the Palestinians and end nearly three years of diplomatic stagnation.

-Thirteen ministers in Prime Minister Benjamin Netanyahu's coalition cabinet voted in favour of the prisoner release, seven voted against and two abstained, a government official said.
+Thirteen ministers in Prime Minister Benjamin Netanyahu's coalition cabinet voted in favour, seven voted against and two abstained, a government official said.

 "The cabinet has authorised the opening of diplomatic talks between Israel and the Palestinians...," said a statement issued by the prime minister's office.

-Netanyahu had urged divided rightists in his cabinet to back the prisoner deal.
+Netanyahu had earlier urged divided rightists in his cabinet to back the prisoner release, and postponed the weekly meeting of ministers by an hour to ensure a majority vote in favour.

-"This moment is not easy for me, is not easy for the cabinet ministers, and is not easy especially for the bereaved families, whose feelings I understand," he said when the cabinet met, referring to families who have lost members in militant attacks.
+"This moment is not easy for me, is not easy for the cabinet ministers, and is not easy especially for the bereaved families, whose feelings I understand," Netanyahu said in broadcast remarks at the start of the meeting, referring to families who have lost members in militant attacks.

 "But there are moments in which tough decisions must be made for the good of the nation and this is one of those moments."